-This is a personal choice, of course, for each individual dog owner.
+Putting a depressed dog on medication is a personal choice for each dog parent.
 However, antidepressant medications are prescribed fairly often to dogs who have symptoms of depression and can be highly beneficial to get them out of their slump.

 The most commonly prescribed pet med for dog depression is Fluoxetine, the generic form of Prozac, which helps with both depression and anxiety.

-Other popular medications used for this condition are Amitriptyline, which adjusts serotonin levels, and Doxepin, which helps with depression and also treats allergies and skin conditions.
+Other popular antidepressant medications used for this condition are Amitriptyline, which adjusts serotonin levels, and Doxepin, which helps with depression in dogs, and also treats allergies and skin conditions.

 Yes, these medications have potential side effects.
 Your vet may want to run blood tests prior to prescribing an antidepressant and also periodically check your pooch to see how their body is tolerating the medication.
 Of course, find out the possible side effects of the specific medication your vet recommends before making your decision.

 If your dog has the blues, think about what the cause may be.
-See if there’s something you can do to help; more exercise, more bonding time, socialization for the dog, and so on.
+There are many ways to cure depression without the use of medication.
+See if there’s something you can do to help, including;

 If these things aren’t working, talk to your vet about possible medication to get your dog out of his funk and back on track to being the best good boy there is.